Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The connection of LED pixels to the LED Strip Bricklet is similar to the connection of LED strips.
 There is no general color code for LED pixels.
-In the following example the :led-pixel-red:`red` wire is 5V, :led-pixel-blue:`blue` is ground, :led-pixel-green:`clock` is green and :led-pixel-white:`data` is the white wire.
+In the following example the red wire is :led-pixel-red:`5V`, blue is :led-pixel-blue:`ground`, :led-pixel-green:`clock` is green and :led-pixel-white:`data` is the white wire.

 Connect clock and data of the first bunch of pixels to the LED Strip Bricklet